grometmug11/Webpages-Sites/JavaScript Lessons/README.md

 - Swapping Variables
 - Operators

-JavaScript Only Assignments
+JavaScript Only Assignments, <a href="">Click Here for Explanations </a>
-- Assignment Order of Teaching
-  - Modulus Assignment: Review arrays and decisions, also review modulus operator to evaluate even and odd numbers
-  - Greeting Someone (based on the hour of the day): Reviews issues with decisions
-  - Max of Two Numbers: Reviews decisions in terms of comparisons
-  - Landscape or Portrait: Reviews ternary operator and how to write very few lines of code
-  - FizzBuzz: ordering "RETURN" logic with a problem situation common in blogs
-  - Ordering Grades: easier ordering "RETURN" Logic
-  - Demerit Points: ordering "RETURN" Logic
 - Assignment order for those struggling with JavaScript (ordered according to coding difficulty illustrated in notes)
-  - Landscape or Portrait: beginning and advanced code is given
+  - Landscape or Portrait: beginning and advanced code is given, <a href="">Click Here</a>
-  - Max of Two Numbers: beginning code is given and uses advanced code from "Landscape or Portrait"
+  - Max of Two Numbers: beginning code is given and uses advanced code from "Landscape or Portrait", <a href="">Click Here</a>
-  - Modulus Assignment: Using Modulus, combine code from "Landscape or Portrait" and "Max of Two Numbers"
-  - Ordering Grades: using if and return keywords to design functions, concrete example
+  - Ordering Grades: using if and return keywords to design functions, <a href="">concrete example</a>, <a href="">advanced examples</a>
-  - Demerit Points: using if and return keywords to design functions, concrete example with simple arithmetic
+  - Demerit Points: using if and return keywords to design functions, <a href="">concrete example with simple arithmetic</a>, <a href="">example with advanced arithmetic</a>
+  - Modulus Assignment: Using Modulus, combine code from "Landscape or Portrait" and "Max of Two Numbers", <a href="">Click Here</a>
-  - FizzBuzz: using if and return keywords to design functions, abstract example
+  - FizzBuzz: using if and return keywords to design functions, <a href="">abstract example</a>
-  - Greeting Someone: using an analogue clock and design feedback, use any assignment
+  - Greeting Someone: using an analogue clock and design feedback, use any assignment's code or combine assignments
 - <a href="https://github.com/QEHS-Websites/JavaScript-Sandbox/tree/master/Solutions%20to%20CS20%20Assignments">Click Here for Teacher Version of Assignments</a>

 Basic Form Introduction and JavaScript Interactions